Alcampopiano/hypothesize/docs/docs/function_guide.md

 **SR: bool**

-When `True`, use the modified "sequentially rejective", especially when comparing one-step M-estimators or M-estimators.
+When `True`, use the modified "sequentially rejective", especially when comparing one-step M-estimators or M-estimators

 _Return:_